WHO WE ARE, WHO READS US

 Send a query letter outlining your proposal and story by e-mail or regular mail to the editor listed below.
 Provide a clear understanding of the angle and a sense of the tone your piece would take.
 Show us your key interviews and research sources.
 Please include a resume and two to three representative clips of your previous work.

 The Lane Report prefers a news analysis style, similar to most newspaper writing.
 It should be lively and engaging, even in mundane stories.
-First-person narrative should be avoided except when appropriate in opinion pieces.
+First-person narrative should be avoided.

 From the time of assignment, writers have between one and two months to complete a story.
 Shorter FAST LANE items may have less lead time.
 Stories typically appear in print about three weeks after their final editing – good to keep in mind when pitching ideas.